dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/README.md

 - Using heaps to implement priority queues as a useful data structure for storing an ordered sequence of events
 - Priority queueing

-We'll also continue to talk about queueing models in class, but those aren't part of the main project.
+We'll also continue to talk about queueing models, with the goal of deriving the residence time equation for M/M/1.
+This requires us to work through a few more fun theories, including the Poisson process and the PASTA theorem.

 ## Resources